pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 **MOTIVATION**: Why is it important?

-HMC is a class of MCMC methods that uses gradients (of the log-probability of the posterior distribution) to generate new proposed states (i.e. new samples proposed to be from the target distribution).
-The gradients of the log-probability of the posterior evaluated at a given state (i.e. a given sample) gives information about the posterior density function's geometry.
+HMC is a class of MCMC methods that uses gradients (of the negative log-probability of the posterior distribution) to generate new proposed states (i.e. new samples proposed to be from the target distribution).
+The gradients of the negative log-probability of the posterior evaluated at a given state (i.e. a given sample) gives information about the posterior density function's geometry.

+_Why is the negative log-probability of the posterior used, rather than the posterior itself?_ The mathematical basis for it shall become clear in the subsection ["Mathematical formulation"](#mathematical-formulation).
+However, note that the negative log-probability preserves the distribution of the posterior's probability mass as well as the posterior's modes, except that the modes are represented by minima instead of maxima.
+Hence, samples from a high-probability-mass region of the negative log-probability of the posterior follow the same distribution as samples from a high-probability-mass region of the posterior itself.

 HMC tries to avoid the random walk behavior typical of Metropolis-Hastings by using the gradient to propose new positions (i.e. new samples) that is both far from the current position (i.e. current sample) and with high acceptance probability.
 This allows HMC to better scale to higher dimensions and, in principle, to more complex geometries (compared to alternative methods).
 Intuitively, we can think of HMC as a Metropolis-Hasting algorithm with a better sample proposal distribution.

+---

-**NOTE**: _The benefit of consistently proposing new positions that are both far from the current position and with high acceptance rate is that you are likely to gain a much more representative and thus accurate sample of the distribution you want to estimate, but using fewer sampled values; in other words, it tends to make sampling more efficient._
+**NOTE 1**: The benefit of consistently proposing new positions that are both far from the current position and with high acceptance rate is that you are likely to gain a much more representative and thus accurate sample of the distribution you want to estimate, but using fewer sampled values; in other words, it tends to make sampling more efficient._

-**REMINDER**: _A "sample" here is a tuple of one or more values proposed parameter values of the target distribution.
+**NOTE 2**: Remember that a "sample" here is a tuple of one or more values proposed parameter values of the target distribution.
 What we are trying to do, here and in all sampling methods, is discover (with some level of uncertainty) how well the various potential parameter values would describe the target distribution.
-Note also that a "position" or a "state" is simply a sample, i.e. simply a proposed tuple of parameter values._
+Note also that a "position" or a "state" is simply a sample, i.e. simply a proposed tuple of parameter values.

+**NOTE 3**: Sampling from the negative log-probability of the posterior is the same in effect as sampling from the posterior itself (i.e. both lead to samples following the same distribution).
+Hence, when I refer to sampling from the posterior in the context of HMC, note that I am referring more precisely to sampling from the negative log-probability of the posterior.
+The distinction is only needed to describe the specific process of HMC and does not reflect on the actual samples obtained.
+However, apart from describing the specific process of HMC, I find that speaking in terms of sampling from the posterior makes it easier to relate the conceptual basis of HMC (i.e. Hamiltonian mechanics) to posterior sampling, which is why, when possible, I prefer to speak of sampling from the posterior rather than sampling from the negative log-probability of the posterior.

 ---